 1. Break Free from the Christmas Cycle of Consumption

-In the United States, the “spirit of Christmas” is widely associated with generous gift-giving – which often translates into copious consumption in order to fulfill a gesture.
+In the US, the “spirit of Christmas” is widely associated with generous gift-giving – which often translates into copious consumption in order to fulfill a gesture.
 Quantity is a particular earmark of success in making the holiday a merry Christmas for all members of the family.
 After all, whether you embrace it or not, there’s a reason why the infamous “Christmas Creep” starts on Black Friday.

 A cherished part of the gift-giving tradition is the surprise.
 But: If we’re not sure what somebody may want, we buy them more in the hopes they’ll be pleased with at least something out of the lot.
 Here, the spirit of quantity over quality wins out at this guessing game.
 It doesn’t have to.

 We pressure ourselves into thinking that other people expect gifts from us and it becomes just as uncomfortable when we unexpectedly receive gifts from them.
-A more thought-out approach to Christmas gift exchanges involves thinking about what you might want, asking yourself “Do I Even Need This?”, and sending Santa your sustainable, minimalist Christmas list.
+A more thought-out approach to Christmas gift exchanges involves thinking about what you might want, ask yourself “Do I Even Need This?”, and sending Santa your sustainable, minimalist Christmas list.

 Explain to your friends or relatives whether or not you want to receive presents from them.
 If you do want to, tell them exactly what you want.
 This translates to less stress and confusion for those giving gifts and ensures whatever you give or get is indeed something that will be used.